taimurhassan/convolutionalTransformer/README.md

 ```

 ## Contact
-Please feel free to contact us in case of any query at: taimur.hassan@ku.ac.ae
+Please feel free to contact us in case of any query at: taimur.hassan@adu.ac.ae